phkim14/288clouds-hugo/2020-07-20-vracloud-nsxt-existing-one-arm-load-balancer.md

 # Create a vRA Cloud Blueprint with Existing NSX-T One-Arm Load Balancer

 You can create a vRA Cloud blueprint to deploy machines and place them behind an existing NSX-T one-arm load balancer.
 This method does not create any on-demand tier-1 routers.
 It uses the existing load balancer and simply adds virtual server, server pool, and application profile (monitor too if you want).
 This method should work in vRA 8.1 as well, but I used vRA Cloud to create the demo.

+Below is a simplified diagram of a NSX-T one-arm load balancer.
+{{<image src="diagram.png" linked="true">}}

 Note that vRA Cloud / vRA 8.1 does not support NSX-T policy API yet.
 Support for NSX-T policy API is scheduled to be added in vRA 8.2 (but who knows, I'm not a product manager).

-Below is a simplified diagram of a NSX-T one-arm load balancer.
+If you try to create a blueprint using policy tier-1 router and load balancer, the blueprint deployment will fail and display the following error message: `[289] [Principal 'admin' with role '[enterprise_admin]' attempts to delete or modify an object of type LoadBalancerService it doesn't own. (createUser=nsx_policy, allowOverwrite=null)]`
-{{<image src="diagram.png" linked="true">}}
+{{<image src="error.png" linked="true">}}

 ## Demo Product Versions
 * VCF 3.9.1.0-15345960 (vSphere 6.7, NSX-V 6.4.6)